► The latest next year’s funky £17k EV

 ‘We’ve pared everything back: it’s a very minimalist designs, with just a few strong graphics, like the door handles, the simple lights and the air scoops on the bonnet – which are functional, by the way; they feed the air-con and cabin air.’

 The concept car runs on 18-inch alloy wheels and has a digital badge, which cycles through animated versions of the Renault logo.
-Forget that for production, but the glass roof will survive.
-This is a styling model with no visible interior yet.
+Forget that for production, but the glass roof will survive, bathing the cabin in cool daylight.

 Are you waiting for a chic small electric car like this?
 Be sure to sound off in the comments below.